Nolan's Odyssey arrives in cinemas: what you need to know about the film: a man's long return against gods and storms

-The epic poem that taught the West what it means to come home.
+The poem that taught the West what it means to come home.

 di Biagio Petronaci